For more information, please contact the Office of the Registrar.

 Matrix theory and linear algebra, including real and complex vector spaces, linear transformations and their matrices, systems of linear equations, determinants, similarity, eigenvalues, symmetric and Hermitian matrices.
 Prerequisite: 170 or equivalent with grade of C- or better.
 4 credits.

 Participation in the Mathematical Contest in Modeling sponsored by the Consortium for Mathematics and its Applications.
-Experience solving real world problems using mathematical models.
+Experience solving real world problems using mathematical methods.
 Formal presentation of project results.
 May be repeated for credit.
 Prerequisite: consent of instructor.
 Offered spring.
-1 credit
+1 credit.

 Geometry as a body of theory developed logically from a given set of postulates.
 Euclid's definitions and postulates; independence, consistency, and completeness; finite axiomatic systems; modern incidence results of the circle and triangle; duality in synthetic projective geometry; Cartesian and homogeneous coordinates; transformations of the plane.
-Prerequisite: 250 completed or concurrent.
+Prerequisite: 250 (may be taken concurrently).
 Offered fall of even-numbered years.
-4 credits
+4 credits.

 The analysis of real-valued functions; sequences including Cauchy sequences; limits and continuity including uniform continuity; differentiation, the mean value theorem and Taylor's Theorem; the Riemann integral and the fundamental theorem of calculus.
 Prerequisites: 175, at least one of 220, 230, or 250.
 3 credits.

 Basic topics in point set topology.
 Product, quotient and subspace topologies; metric spaces; closed sets and limit points; connectedness; compactness; the separation axioms; introduction to fundamental group and covering spaces.
 Prerequisites: 200, and at least one of 220, 230, or 250.
 Strongly recommended: 370.
-Offered spring of even-numbered years.
-3 credits
+Offered fall of odd-numbered years.
+3 credits.

 Any Questions?
 If you are interested in learning more about the curriculum at Linfield, please contact the Office of Admission at (800) 640-2287 or email firstname.lastname@example.org.
 An admissions counselor will be happy to answer your questions or put you in touch with a faculty member.